A Derived Decomposition for Equivariant $D$-modules: Generalized Springer Decomposition

 \subsection{The derived category of cuspidal objects}

 Let $x\in \cN_G$ be a nilpotent element, and $\cO$ the corresponding nilpotent orbit.
 As usual, we write $\ucO$ for $\cO/G$, which is equivalent to the classifying stack $pt/Z_G(x)$.
-We write $Z^\circ$ for the neutral component of the center of $G$.
+We write $Z^\circ(G)$ for the neutral component of the center of $G$.
 Let $A = A_G(x) = \pi_0(Z_G(x)) = Z_G(x)/Z_G(x)^\circ$ be the equivariant fundamental group of $\cO$.
 Representations of $A$ (or modules for $\C[A]$) are the same thing as $G$-equivariant local systems on $\cO$.
 More generally, we have the following description of derived local systems: $\bD(\ucO) \simeq C_\ast(Z_G(x))-\dgmod$ (see Example \ref{exampleBG}).

-Recall that if the orbit $\cO$ supports a cuspidal local system $\cE$, then $\cO$ must be \emph{distinguished}, i.e. $Z^\circ$ is a a maximal connected reductive subgroup of $Z_G(x)$.
+Recall that if the orbit $\cO$ supports a cuspidal local system $\cE$, then $\cO$ must be \emph{distinguished}, i.e. $Z^\circ(G)$ is a a maximal connected reductive subgroup of $Z_G(x)$ \cite[Proposition 2.8]{lusztig_intersection_1984} (see also \cite[Proposition 2.6]{achar_modular_2017}).
 The following lemma describes the derived local systems on a distinguished orbit.
-We denote by $\Lambda_{\fz}$ the free graded-commutative algebra generated by $\fz[1]$ (considered as a dg-algebra with zero differential).
-There is an equivalence of dg-algebras
+We denote by $\Lambda_{\fz(\fg)}$ the free graded-commutative algebra generated by $\fz(\fg)[1]$ (considered as a dg-algebra with zero differential).
+There is a quasi-isomorphism of dg-algebras:

 \begin{lemma} Suppose $x$ is distinguished.
-Then there is an equivalence of dg-algebras
+Then there is a quasi-isomorphism of dg-algebras:

 \end{lemma} \begin{proof} Recall that by Jacobson-Morazov theory, there is an $\fsl_2$-triple, $\phi:\fsl_2 \to \fg$ such that $\phi(e) = x$ (where $e,f,h$ are the standard basis for $\fsl_2$).
 Moreover, we have extensions